rskwan/ucb-grade-dists/README.md

 * Set these environment variables:
   * `DJANGO_SECRET_KEY`: a secret key (usually a randomly generated string)
   * `DJANGO_SETTINGS_MODULE`: use `ucbgradedists.settings.local` if you're in a development environment, and `ucbgradedists.settings.production` in production.
+* Run `python manage.py migrate` to run the migrations and create tables for the models.

 ## License